Safety in South Africa

 Although South Africa has a developed transport infrastructure, road safety is an ongoing concern.
 Reckless driving, especially by minibus taxis, is the cause of many accidents.

-Expats driving in South Africa should do so defensively, obey the rules of the road and constantly be aware of their surroundings, especially at night.
-They should keep their car doors locked, stick to main routes, park in well-lit areas, keep valuables out of sight, and never pick up hitchhikers.
-It's an unwritten rule to treat red traffic lights as stop streets in high-crime areas late at night to evade hijackings.
+Expats driving in South Africa should do so defensively, and should be sure to obey the rules of the road and constantly be aware of their surroundings, especially at night.
+Car doors should be locked and windows should be rolled up.
+Drivers should also stick to main routes, park in well-lit areas, keep valuables out of sight, and never pick up hitchhikers.

 When parking at night, expats should choose a security patrolled or well-lit area.
 Informal and formal car guarding services are common in South Africa.
 Should a car guard offer their assistance once the car has been parked, it’s accepted practice to pay them some change when returning.